Mathiris/Forecasting/README.md

 # Forecasting
-this projet is a homemade projet to explore posibilities of machine learning for forcasting issues
+This projet is a homemade project to explore posibilities of machine learning for forecasting issues